ehendrix23/tesla_dashcam/README.rst

     - Fixed: Changed Arial font on MacOS to Arial Unicode (from Arial) as it seems Arial is not available anymore on MacOS 10.15 (Catalina). `Issue #64 <https://github.com/ehendrix23/tesla_dashcam/issues/64>`_
     - Fixed: Incorrect encoder for x265 with Intel GPU hardware encoding - mbaileys 0.1.17:
+    - New: Option --text_overlay_fmt to set the overlay text for the video.
+Contributed by JakeShirley
+    - New: Option --timestamp_format for formatting timestamps.
+    - New: Option --sentry_offset to set the start and end offset based on Sentry event timestamp.
-    - New: Added support for new event information file showing for example city, latitude, longtitude, reason for recording, etc. Contributed by JakeShirley
+    - New: Added support for event information file and ability to display it in the overlay text.
+Contributed by JakeShirley
     - New: Support for FreeBSD 11.
 Contributed by busbyjon
     - New: Video file timestamp can now be set to timestamp of event (start or stop).
     - New: Added option to show current timestamp in output information.
 Contributed by croadfeldt
     - New: Source can now include wildcards, shell variables, and will do user expansion (i.e. ~ on Unix, ~user on Windows).
-    - New: Added option for formatting timestamps.
     - Changed: Improvement for Docker file size and stability.
 Contributed by magicalyak
     - Changed: Choice values for parameters (i.e. FULLSCREEN, intel, black) are now case-insensitive.
     - Changed: Updated supporting libraries to latest available.